PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Dataset

 \subsection{Data Construction}

 \textbf{Dataset Collection}.
 To capture realistic user interactions, we sourced conversational data from Reddit\footnote{https://www.reddit.com}, a large and diverse online forum, using the PRAW library.
-We began by identifying initial posts related to six high-engagement, real-world targets: Trump, Biden, Tesla, BMW, Costco, and Bitcoin.
-Posts were selected based on popularity metrics like upvotes and comment counts to ensure a sufficient volume of conversational replies for in-depth annotation.
+Covering the period from 2017 to 2025, we initially identified 835 posts related to six high-engagement, real-world targets: \textit{Trump}, \textit{Biden}, \textit{Tesla}, \textit{BMW}, \textit{Costco}, and \textit{Bitcoin}.
+These posts were selected based on popularity metrics like upvotes and comment counts to ensure a sufficient volume of conversational replies.
 We also collected each user’s historical posts and comments to enrich their personal information.

 \textbf{Filter}.
 The raw data underwent systematic processing to ensure quality and consistency.
 The process began with a filtering stage that removed content from suspended or deleted user accounts and discarded conversational threads with a depth greater than 9 to maintain relevance.